matuzalemmuller/dummy-files-creator/README.md

 *   The build tagged as `windows-dir-x86_64` has a directory with multiple files, one being `dummyfilescreator.exe`, and is faster to start.
 *   The build tagged as `windows-one-file-x86_64` has a single executable [but it takes longer to start](https://pyinstaller.org/en/stable/operating-mode.html#bundling-to-one-file).

-### Linux

-`.deb` and `.rpm` packages are available in the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).

-### macOS

-Download the latest `.app.zip` file from the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).

-*   Currently, there are no `arm`-compatible packages due to the lack of devices to build the app.
-Contributions are welcome.

 ## Usage